 This publication is intended as a general guide.
-For additional details reference Chapter 226: Agricultural Rules.
+For additional details reference Iowa Administrative Code Chapter 701-214: Agricultural Rules.

 - Cultivation of land previously cleared for planting crops; or

 - The purchase or breeding of livestock or domesticated fowl.

 - An agricultural product has been transported to the point where it will be sold by the farmer or processed for further use.

 - The raising of crops or livestock for market on an acreage

 - Raising of flowering, ornamental, or vegetable plants in commercial greenhouses or elsewhere for sale in the ordinary course of business